mark-kubacki/http.upload/README.md

 Enables you to upload files, such as build artifacts, to your HTTP server instance.

-Use this with the built-in authentication, or a different authentication plugin such as **jwt**.

 Licensed under a [BSD-style license](LICENSE).

 Highlights